kennethugo/PEFT-LoRA_Fine-tuning/README.md

 The base model used in this project is the FLAN-T5 model.
 The FLAN-T5 model provides a high quality instruction model and can summarize text out of the box.
 The dataset is the DialogSum dataset from HuggingFace.

-To improve inferences, full fine-tuning approach was performed and the results evaluated with ROUGE Metrics.
-ROUGE Metrics may not perfect, but it does indicate the overall increase in summarization effectiveness that we have accomplished by fine-tuning.
-Furthermore, PEFT fine-tuning was performed and evaluation of results using the ROUGE metrics too.
-Comparing both results shows the benefit of PEFT outweighing the slightly-lower performance metrics.  .

 ## Getting Started
 The following steps will help you get started: